Sajidbm/Aerial-Data-Analysis/flight_planning.md

 where $\bf v$ is the velocity vector, $L_1$ is the tunable lookahead distance, $h$ is the angle between the heading (direction of the velocity vector) and the vector $\bf L_1$

-- The roll angle is given by
+- The roll angle required to accomplish the lateral movement is given by
 $$\phi = \tan^{-1}(\frac{a_{lat}}{g})$$

+So it's clear that the goal of the adversary is to induce slow lateral translation by manipulating the position vector.

 ![](rotations.png)